 Specifying a logout condition as part of the login macro makes it unnecessary for users to manually log back in, perhaps repeatedly, when unexpected logouts occur during a scan.
-When scanning a site, the scanner analyzes every target site response to determine the state.
-If the scanner determines at any time that it is logged out, it runs the login macro to log back in, and then it resumes crawling or auditing the site at the point where the logout occurred.
+When scanning a site, the sensor analyzes every target site response to determine the state.
+If the sensor determines at any time that it is logged out, it runs the login macro to log back in, and then it resumes crawling or auditing the site at the point where the logout occurred.

-You can specify multiple logout conditions, and if any of them are met, Fortify WebInspect plays the login macro to log the scanner back in and resume the scan where it left off.
+You can specify multiple logout conditions, and if any of them are met, the sensor plays the login macro to log back in and resume the scan where it left off.

-"Working with Logout Conditions" on page 238
+"Working with Logout Conditions" on page 207